-In spite of the low number of survey returns, one was recorded in SJ31P, near Holly Banks, on 8 June, and another a kilometre south of Pentre in SJ31T on 9 June.
+In spite of the low number of survey returns, one was recorded in SJ31P, near Holly Banks, on 16 June, the only record.
+One was recorded at the same place last year, together with another near Pentre, in SJ31T.
 The only Cuckoo record in 2019 came from the latter square.